 - Is a link unidirectional or bi-directional?

-A link has some capacity that determines the number of messages that can reside in it temporarily for which Every link has a queue associated with it which can be either of zero capacity or of bounded capacity or of unbounded capacity.
-In zero capacity, sender wait until receiver inform sender that it has received the message.
+A link has some capacity that determines the number of messages that can reside in it temporarily for which every link has a queue associated with it which can be of zero capacity, bounded capacity, or unbounded capacity.
+In zero capacity, the sender waits until the receiver informs the sender that it has received the message.
 In non-zero capacity cases, a process does not know whether a message has been received or not after the send operation.
-For this, the sender must communicate to receiver explicitly.
-Implementation of the link depends on the situation, it can be either a Direct communication link or an In-directed communication link.
+For this, the sender must communicate with the receiver explicitly.
+Implementation of the link depends on the situation, it can be either a direct communication link or an in-directed communication link.

 For example the print server.

-In-directed Communication is done via a shared mailbox (port), which consists of queue of messages.
-Sender keeps the message in mailbox and receiver picks them up.
+In-direct Communication is done via a shared mailbox (port), which consists of a queue of messages.
+The sender keeps the message in mailbox and the receiver picks them up.

 Message Passing through Exchanging the Messages.